openwdl/wdl/versions/draft-3/SPEC.md

 ## Map[X,Y] as_map(Array[Pair[X,Y]])

 Given an Array consisting of Pairs, the `as_map` function returns a Map in which the left elements of the Pairs are the keys and the right elements the values.
+The left element of the Pairs passed to `as_map` must be a primitive type.
 The order of the key/value pairs in the resulting Map is the same as the order of the Pairs in the Array.

 In cases where multiple Pairs would produce the same key, the workflow will fail.